ni/nimble/specs/templates/custom-component.md

 - *Keyboard Navigation and Focus*
 - *Form Input*
 - *Use with Assistive Technology.
 For example:*
-  - *All components should define a role and label so that assistive technology can identify them*
+  - *All components should define a role and support labels / being labelled so that assistive technology can identify them*
   - *The implications shadow dom might have on how roles and attributes are presented in the accessibility tree.*
   - *Components which delegate focus require all global ARIA attributes to be enumerated.*
 - *Behavior with browser configurations like "Prefers reduced motion"*